Kyriosity/dotNet-dev-ideas/WPF-MVVM/Guidelines.md

 Model-View-ViewModel was known well before Microsoft(r) released its WPF ([MVP](https://martinfowler.com/eaaDev/uiArchs.html) is another name).
 Successfull and stable Visual Studio 2010 was written from scratch in WPF on MVVM pattern.

-Also a WinForms application can be an exemplary MVVM - *Binding* "glue" in WPF controls comes from there -
+A WinForms application can be an exemplary MVVM - *Binding* "glue" in WPF controls comes from there -
-however it was WPF that made a symbiosis with MVVM.
+bu it was WPF that made a symbiosis with MVVM.

 ## Model
 Model (*M*) is NOT data.
 It's abstraction of data **and business**.

 Data may be
 + a database, cloud, pipe, service
 + hardcoded, stubbed, mocked or random
 + persistent or/and not
++ "naked" or business-processed

 There're could be no Model at all.&nbsp;&nbsp;<sup>**_mvw**</sup>